 An owner agreement serves to guide the day to day operations of businesses.
-All businesses entities, except sole proprietorship, should obtain an owner agreement.
-Disputes of owner agreements may arise from problems within and between owners.
-If an owner wishes to leave the business, an exit process must be entered following the clauses of the owner agreement.
+All business entities, except sole proprietorship, should obtain an owner agreement.
+This agreement will determine the course of action in case disputes arise from problems within and between owners, as well as the exit process in case an owner wishes to leave the business.

 Employment agreements are a form of contract that legally binds two parties.
 These agreements are drafted for employer and employee relationships.
 They may detail the requirements and regulations the employee will follow while on the job, as well as the expectations and compensation that must be fulfilled by the employer.